fusionfabric/open-api-standard/Concurrency.md

 ## Solution

 Concurrency issues can be avoided when using optimistic locking by ensuring that update operations are designed to occur only when the original payload matches the resource's current payload.
-The implication of this approach in the example is that one of the users will be issued with an error message stating that the update cannot be made because the data has been modified from its state at the time of the GET by a separate unrelated update.
+The implication of this approach in the example is that one of the users will be issued with an error message stating that the update cannot be made because the data has been modified from its state at the time of the `GET` by a separate unrelated update.

 With REST APIs the solution is typically implemented using the following HTTP headers:

-* `ETag` - this HTTP header field is a string that is returned when a GET is requested against a resource.
-The ETag contains a representation of the resource at the time the GET occurred and at its simplest, the ETag can be a version number or a timestamp (although this is best avoided in a distributed environment) but it is more likely to represent a hash of the resource's payload fields
+* `ETag` - this HTTP header field is a string that is returned when a `GET` is requested against a resource.
+The `ETag` contains a representation of the resource at the time the `GET` occurred and at its simplest, the `ETag` can be a version number or a timestamp (although this is best avoided in a distributed environment) but it is more likely to represent a hash of the resource's payload fields

-* `If-Match` - this HTTP header field is a string that is passed when a PUT is requested against a resource.
-The If-Match contains the ETag previously obtained from the GET request.
-The server will ensure that the PUT request is only performed if the value in the If-Match header matches the derived ETag value of the current state of the resource.
+* `If-Match` - this HTTP header field is a string that is passed when a `PUT` is requested against a resource.
+The `If-Match` contains the `ETag` previously obtained from the GET request.
+The server will ensure that the `PUT` request is only performed if the value in the `If-Match` header matches the derived `ETag` value of the current state of the resource.
 If the update request cannot be performed due to a mismatch then a 412 HTTP status code must be returned.
-If the If-Match header is not in the PUT request then a 428 HTTP status code must be returned
+If the `If-Match` header is not in the `PUT` request then a 428 HTTP status code must be returned

 The following shows how `ETag` and `If-Match` headers can be used to avoid concurrency issues:
-* consider two users who have performed a GET against a resource e.g. `GET /loans/123` and they both receive a payload of, for example: `{amount = 1000 EUR , status= pending}` and an `ETag` value = 1
+* consider two users who have performed a `GET` against a resource e.g. `GET /loans/123` and they both receive a payload of, for example: `{amount = 1000 EUR , status= pending}` and an `ETag` value = 1
-* the first user then modifies the payload and requests an update to the amount with a new payload e.g. `PUT /loans/123 {amount = 1500 EUR , status= pending}` with `ETag` = 1
+* the first user then modifies the payload and requests an update to the amount with a new payload e.g. `PUT /loans/123 {amount = 1500 EUR , status= pending}` with `ETag` value = 1
-* once the update from the frst user has been committed the value of the `Etag` will be moved to 2
+* once the update from the first user has been committed the value of the `Etag` value will be moved to 2
-* the second user also modifies the payload and requests an update to the status with a new payload e.g. `PUT /loans/123 {amount = 1000 EUR , status= approved}` with `ETag` = 1
+* the second user also modifies the payload and requests an update to the status with a new payload e.g. `PUT /loans/123 {amount = 1000 EUR , status= approved}` with `ETag` value = 1
 * because the first user has already committed its changes the `ETag` value would not match that held against the resource and so the approval would be declined
-* to fix it, second user would need to perform another GET against the modified version of the loan e.g. `GET /loans/123` to retrieve the `ETag` = 2 and then request the update again
+* to fix it, second user would need to perform another `GET` against the modified version of the loan e.g. `GET /loans/123` to retrieve the `ETag` value = 2 and then request the update again

 **Finastra API Standards:**